asmasonomics/asmasonomics.github.io/courses/2023-11-10_Genomics3_Workshop4_RNAseq.markdown

 library("ggrepel", lib.loc="~/Rlibs/R_4.1.2")
 library("EnhancedVolcano", lib.loc="~/Rlibs/R_4.1.2")

-# check how many significantly different genes we have, using log2FC threshold of >=0.58 (50% increase) and qvalue of <0.05
+# check how many significantly different genes we have, using log2FC threshold of >=0.58 (50% increase) or <=-0.58 (50% decrease) and qvalue of <0.05
 sum(res$log2FC>=0.58 & res$qval<0.05)
 sum(res$log2FC<=-0.58 & res$qval<0.05)

-# create list of most significantly different genes for labelling the volcano
+# create list of most significantly different genes for labelling the volcano - change the 100 to get more/fewer genes
 siggenes <- (res %>% arrange(desc(abs(pi))) %>% slice(1:100))$genes

 # let's create our volcano plot